edenb-dev/Ez-Animations/README.md

 ## Intorduction

-The Ez-Animations lib, add's the abilty to create animation scripts,<br>
-link them to objects / groups of objects, and then animate them separately or all at once.
+The Ez-Animations lib, add's the abilty to create animation scripts,link them to objects / groups of objects, and then animate them separately or all at once. <br>
 Also you will be able to control the fps of the animation scripts, based on your preferences.